Installations

 Traditional Technologies

-• Differential pressure (which uses pitot tube) is an accepted standard for measuring airflow, but it is not recommended for ducted systems that have bends or restrictions, or for measuring low velocities.
+• Differential pressure (using a pitot tube) is a standard method for measuring airflow, but it’s not suitable for duct systems with bends or low velocities.

 Cost

-The cost to install the KMC Airflow Measurement System can be dramatically less than traditional technologies.
-In addition to the price to purchase and install KMC AFMS devices, many existing technologies require expensive modifications to ductwork or equipment to meet factory recommendations for accurate measurements.
+The cost to install the KMC Airflow Measurement System is often much lower than traditional technologies.
+Many existing systems require expensive modifications to ductwork or equipment to meet factory standards for accurate measurements.

-To deliver impactful return on investment, an airflow measurement solution must be affordable and reliable.
-Inclinometer technology, coupled with the characterized system method of outside airflow measurement represents an economical way to maximize the performance metrics available for visualization or measurement and verification (M&V).
-Real-time measurements, KPI’s, and embedded diagnostics can be monitored via a local display or integrated to any building automation system.
+To achieve a good return on investment, an airflow measurement solution must be affordable and reliable.
+The KMC AFMS uses inclinometer technology and a characterized system method, providing an economical way to improve performance.
+Real-time measurements, KPIs, and diagnostics can be displayed locally or integrated into a building automation system.

-Ongoing maintenance costs are minimal since the supply airflow measurements are taken in filtered air.
-To further reduce installation cost, existing equipment sensors and actuators may be repurposed for calibration, then relinquished for routine operation.
-It is recommended that wherever possible, a hard-wired sensor connection is utilized as opposed to passing equipment data over the network.
+Ongoing maintenance costs are low because supply airflow measurements are taken in filtered air.
+Additionally, existing sensors and actuators can be reused for calibration, lowering installation costs.
+A hard-wired sensor connection is recommended for better reliability.

-To ensure long-term accuracy, system diagnostics are regularly performed using automated air-measurement methods (ASHRAE standards 62.1, 111, and 189.1).
-If the system is found to be out of tolerance, the calibration routine can be reinitiated to establish an updated characterization curve that reflects the current mechanical system.
+System diagnostics are performed regularly using automated methods (ASHRAE standards 62.1, 111, and 189.1).
+If needed, the system can be recalibrated to maintain long-term accuracy.

-Recently, funding mechanisms like ESSER have been made available by the Federal government for improvements to Indoor Air Quality (IAQ) in educational facilities.
+Recently, ESSER funding has been made available by the federal government to improve Indoor Air Quality (IAQ) in educational facilities.
+The amount of funding and qualifying activities vary by state.
 The amount of funding and qualifying activities vary by state and are listed in the State Plan.
-Installation of airflow measurement stations has been funded by ESSER in a variety of applications – most commonly to improve ventilation and establish IAQ dashboard products like KMC CommanderAQ.
+For details, consult your state’s Department of Education website.
+ESSER funds have been used for installing airflow measurement stations and improving ventilation, including products like KMC CommanderAQ.

-Considering the advantages of utilizing a characterized damper airflow measurement system, it could make proper ventilation achievable for nearly any building.
+Using a characterized damper airflow measurement system makes proper ventilation achievable in nearly any building.

 What’s the solution?